updates are listed in bold. Last updated 7/27/2020

 5. Clean and disinfect surfaces and objects that may be contaminated with germs that can cause respiratory illnesses.

-If you believe your family has been exposed to COVID-19 or might have COVID-19:
+If you believe anyone in your family has been exposed to COVID-19 or might have COVID-19:

-3. Most COVID-19 illnesses can and should be treated AT HOME.
+6. Most COVID-19 illnesses can and should be treated AT HOME.
 There is no curative medication for COVID-19.
 The treatment is supportive.
-This means isolation, rest, fluids and fever reducing medications as needed.
+This means isolation, rest, fluids and fever reducing medications as needed (acetaminophen is preferred over ibuprofen).
 You should only seek in-person medical attention for worsening symptoms such as difficulty breathing, dehydration concerns, or a very ill-appearing child.
 Limiting contact with medical offices and emergency departments when not needed will also help limit the spread of disease.

-4. Caregivers who have known exposure to COVID-19, fever or cough should NOT accompany a child to any type of visit at WSP.
+7. Caregivers who are ill with symptoms of COVID-19 should NOT accompany a child to any type of visit at WSP.

 What we are doing at West Side Pediatrics:

-2. We are seeing only well patients in the mornings.
+2. We have made our Taylor Creek location an ONLY WELL office.
+No sick patients will be scheduled at Taylor Creek until further notice.
+We are seeing only well patients in the mornings at our Delhi location.
 This includes well child exams, pre-ops, mental health visits/med rechecks.
 This is to ensure our well children can still get their vaccines and check-ups and medication rechecks, without needing to worry about being exposed to sick children or germs.
-You can schedule a TELEHEALTH visit for well checks in children over age 5 or any medication recheck appointment if you would prefer.
+You can also schedule a telehealth visit for a medication recheck appointment if you would prefer.

-3. Sick visits will be seen in the afternoons only in either office or via TELEHEALTH at any time of the day.
+3. Sick visits will be seen in the afternoons only in the Delhi office or via telehealth at any time of the day.
+Both offices will have drive up areas for specimen collection after your telehealth visit if this is necessary.

-6. We will be screening for international travel or known COVID-19 exposure when you schedule an appointment.
-If you have traveled to a high-risk country in the past 2 weeks or been exposed to COVID-19, we will ask that you either schedule via TELEHEALTH or schedule after your 2 week quarantine has passed.
+6. We will be screening for exposure to or symptoms of COVID-19 in you or your child when you schedule ANY appointment.
+If you or your child screens positive, we will ask that you either schedule a sick visit via telehealth or reschedule your child's well visit until after your quarantine and/or isolation period has passed.

-7. Since COVID-19 seems to be most serious in patients over the age of 60, we recommend that caregivers over age 60 only bring patients to the office if no other alternative caregivers are available.
-We also ask that all appointments (including well visits) be limited to the patient(s) and ONE healthy caregiver.
-Avoid bringing siblings who do not have an appointment unless no other childcare arrangements can be made.
-If you are sick, please attempt to find an alternate caregiver to bring your child.
+7. Since COVID-19 seems to be most serious in patients over the age of 65, we recommend that caregivers over age 65 only bring patients to the office if no other alternative caregivers are available.
+We also ask that all appointments (including well visits) be limited to the patient(s) and 1-2 healthy caregivers.
+Please avoid bringing siblings who do not have an appointment.

 9. We are disinfecting all exam rooms and all inanimate objects in exam rooms after every patient.
-We are also eliminating the waiting room.
-You will be taken to an exam room immediately after check-in.
-Lower patient volume allows us to do this right now.
+We are also decreasing use of the waiting room.
+If you prefer, you can call from your car when you arrive to ensure an exam room is ready for you to avoid the waiting room.

 Thank you for allowing us to help keep you and your families safe and healthy.
 Please contact us should you have any questions.